VishakBharadwaj94/yousum/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security & Privacy

+**API Key Storage:**
+- Your API keys are stored locally on your computer using Chrome's storage API
+- Keys are encrypted by Chrome using your operating system's encryption (Windows DPAPI, macOS Keychain)
+- Keys are never sent to any third-party servers
+- Keys are only transmitted directly to Anthropic/OpenAI APIs for summarization
+- No tracking, analytics, or data collection

+**Recommendations:**
+- Use API keys with spending limits
+- Monitor your API usage regularly
+- If sharing your computer, consider using a separate Chrome profile
+- To clear keys: Go to Settings tab and delete them, or uninstall the extension

 ## Acknowledgments

 - [Anthropic](https://www.anthropic.com/) for Claude API